-If the report does not immediately appear, please refresh the page.
+If the document does not immediately appear, please refresh the page or click “download.”

 The U.S. military’s spending on drones is set to reach a five-year high.
 The Department of Defense Fiscal Year 2018 budget request contains $6.97 billion for drone-related procurement, research and development, and system-specific construction.
 The President’s Budget 2018 maintains funding for existing unmanned aircraft at roughly the same level as the previous year and increases funding for research and development.
 It lays the groundwork for programs that will develop new unmanned ground and maritime drones, as well as the next generation of unmanned aircraft.